ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <span class="oi oi-phone"></span>
 ```
 Those are fine.
 They all use classes and there is nothing wrong with that, although the use of the `<i>` tag is not semantic, but I do like how short it is.
-Here’s what I don’t like:
+Here's what I don’t like:

 #### 1) Repetitive naming:
 `fa`, `icon`, and `oi` are repeated twice.